StudiYash/InstaVision/InstaVision Bot (flux-schnell API)/README.md

 - **Request Limit:**
   - Each user can generate up to 5 high-quality images every 24 hours.
 The bot will notify you if you exceed this limit.
 You can also modify this limit as per your requirement.

+- **Help Command:**
+  - Send `/help` to the bot to receive a help message.
+The help command provides detailed instructions on how to use the bot, including prompt guidelines and a list of banned words.

 ## Error Handling
 The bot includes error handling for network issues, API errors, and Redis connection failures.
 If an error occurs, the bot will notify you with an appropriate message.